This guide will explore how to change the SSH server port. In addition, we will show you how to use the

--p <port> option can be used to specify the port number to connect to when using the
+-p <port> option can specify the port number to connect to when using the

 ssh command on Linux.

-For example, if you want to access remote server which listening on port 2222, then just type:
+For example, if you want to access a remote server that listens on port 2222, then just type:

 ssh -p 2222 [email protected]